Vietnam can live the renewable energy dream.

 Since Vietnam is relatively close to the Pacific rim, it has significant potential for geothermal heat generation.
 Nevertheless, the potential for using geothermal energy is not nearly as great as in the northern European countries or in Russia.
 It is possible to use the heat to generate electricity.
 However, there are better alternatives for renewable energies in Vietnam.
 In comparison, wind energy performs particularly well.
 Here there is still the greatest growth potential for electricity generation.
 The heat potential of geothermal energy is not as large as the geothermal potential in Indonesia.
 In comparison, Indonesia is a volcanically active region.

 The southern latitude means that Vietnam has a very high energy yield for solar radiation.
+Of course, this is true for many countries that are located on a similar latitude as Vietnam.
+It is worth noting that Vietnam stretches longitudinally from north to south.
 The further south you go, the stronger the solar radiation becomes.
 This will be the key to a diverse energy mix, and photovoltaics will make an important contribution to a transition to renewable energies.
 Photovoltaic systems should help to smooth the power curve when wind energy is temporarily unavailable.
 This is the biggest advantage of photovoltaics in the case of Vietnam.

 6. Wind energy